Healthy Homes Assessment Ōtāne

 Heating Ōtāne

-Rental properties in Ōtāne should have a permanent source of heat that is able to heat the main or largest living space to a minimum of 18degC, even during the most coldest days of the year.
-This is the recommended minimum indoor temperature that is recommended by the World Health Organisation for people’s physical well-being and mental wellbeing.
+Ōtāne rental properties need to have a stable source of heating that can warm the main or largest living area to at minimum 18degC, even during the coldest winter days.
+This is the recommended minimum indoor temperature suggested by the World Health Organisation for people’s physical well-being and mental well-being.

 Ventilation Ōtāne